 - 1. A majority of the members of the Council in office shall constitute a quorum. - 2.
 Before the City Council proceeds with the business before it, the Clerk shall note the Members present for the minutes.
-The late arrival of Members shall be entered into the minutes. - 3.
-A Member will be considered present at a meeting if the Member is either physically in the Council Chamber or is participating in the meeting through a telephone connection in accordance with the Brown Act.
-If not participating via telephone connection as described above, the Members must be present at the dais to vote. - 4.
-Meeting attendance of Members through telephone connection will be permitted only in extraordinary circumstances such as a medical condition that physically disables the Member from attending in person. - 5.
-Members attending a Council meeting through a telephone connection are not counted when determining a quorum.6.
+The late arrival of Members shall be entered into the minutes. - A Member will be considered present at a meeting if the Member is either physically in the Council Chamber or is participating in the meeting through teleconference in accordance with the Brown Act.
+If not participating via teleconference as described above, the Members must be present at the dais to vote. - 4.
+Meeting attendance of Members through teleconference will be permitted only in extraordinary circumstances such as a medical condition that physically disables the Member from attending in person. - 5.
+Members attending a Council meeting through a teleconference not counted when determining a quorum. - 6.
 Members must be physically present in the Council chamber or teleconference location to vote.
 Proxy or absentee voting is not permitted.